alex35mil/generator-flux-on-rails/README.md

 Scaffolder of Node.js & React isomorphic app, backed by Rails API.

+Pls follow up this [series of posts @medium](https://medium.com/@alexfedoseev/isomorphic-react-with-rails-part-i-440754e82a59)

 This generator will create 2 apps:

 * JS app